gavinliu6/vuepress-theme-mix/docs/guide/config.md

 Setting it to `false` disables the sidebar navigation.
 Setting it to `'auto'` generates the sidebar based on page titles.

-When the configuration type of an item is SidebarGroup, you can also use `collapsible` to control whether it can be collapsed, and its default value is `true`.
+When the configuration type of an item is SidebarGroup, you can also use `collapsed` to control whether it is collapsed by default, and its default value is `false`.

 The array-style sidebar configuration will make the entire site use the same sidebar navigation.
 When your document structure is relatively simple and closely related, you may prefer this approach.